 Being 100% involved with your family is important for our family’s well-being.
 As female entrepreneurs, we oftentimes have a unique perspective on home-based business that differs from many other business owners.
 Running your own business, building your own unique brand, and doing it from home bring a spin to your business and family life where creating boundaries is simply necessary to survive.

 In the midst of setting boundaries, however, we still have to make family the #1 priority.

 In this episode, I explain why I feel family is such an important aspect of running a successful business.
 Business may come and go, but family is here to stay.

 9.)
 Set aside “you” time.

 Whether it’s an aromatherapy bath, a date night, or time alone with a good book, figure out how you’ll get some “you” time.

 10.)
 Learn to say “no”.

 Sometimes we have to say no even when we want to be involved in everything.
-I have one of those personalities that loves to soak up the energy from others- so although at times I’m a bit of an introvert, the extrovert in me gets moving when I’m part of a larger group.
-It makes it that much harder for me to give up opportunites to socialize and say “no”.
+I have one of those personalities that love to soak up the energy from others- so although at times I’m a bit of an introvert, the extrovert in me gets moving when I’m part of a larger group.
+It makes it that much harder for me to give up opportunities to socialize and say “no”.

 Part of running a successful business and balancing family life is knowing when to say yes, but also when to say no.